What is the flat fee?

 6. Partake in motion practice for discovery issues and or other issues that may arise like summary judgment.

-7. Prepare for trial (including the gathering of all evidence, subpoenaing all witnesses, filing exhibits as per local court rules, preparing opening statement, closing statement, direct examinations, cross examinations, preparing legal briefs for the battles that arise in trial and of course preparing YOU for trial).
+7. Prepare for trial (including the gathering of all evidence, subpoenaing all witnesses, filing exhibits as per local court rules, preparing the opening statement, closing statement, direct examinations, cross examinations, preparing legal briefs for the battles that arise in trial and of course preparing YOU for trial).

 8. Trying your case.